abhishek-aar-zz/coronaStat/README.md

 1. Download the recent database from kaggle, name it as "data.csv".
 2. Download the "r.r" file from the repository and run it.
 3. Thats it and exit.
-4. You will find a csv file names "Prediction.csv", export it to whatver format you want.
+4. You will find a csv file named "Prediction.csv", export it to whatever format you want to.
 Have it and share it.

 #### Thank You